CS790-Team4/RoadAware/README.md

 This file contains the code to test the accuracy of the Machine Learning model in RoadAware_ML_model.h5.
 The accuracy on the model using the test data is 0.935.

 **TSR_GUI.py:**
-# At start Front end has been developed using Tkinter libraries in python but later on I have choosen Kivy over Tkinter as it contains the features to develop GUI for mobile applications. - Deepthi
-# Developed Graphical User Interface using Kivy -  Deepthi
-# Performed Unit testing for the developed User Interface and then handover my part to the another team members for the review and further system level testing. - Deepthi

 This file contains the GUI for RoadAware application